mguery/resume/index.md

 * "...an excellent teacher.
 I highly recommend her to guide you..."
 * "...unfailingly polite to the librarians she worked with and the students she was tutoring.
 Most notable was her patience with sometimes difficult patrons who could be frustrated in learning new computer skills."

-[See how I can add value to your team](https://secure.plum.io/p/hk14dNZ_esxZzpK9gEMvXg), [download PDF](https://docs.google.com/document/d/1tBZ8X7tb-ApQqWWxV3zdDfPBW2BqRVGasmktyJaektc), get in touch with me on [LinkedIn](https://www.linkedin.com/in/msguery).
+[See how I can add value to your team](https://secure.plum.io/p/hk14dNZ_esxZzpK9gEMvXg), [view resume](https://docs.google.com/document/d/1tBZ8X7tb-ApQqWWxV3zdDfPBW2BqRVGasmktyJaektc), and get in touch with me on [LinkedIn](https://www.linkedin.com/in/msguery).